MollyAP/reading-notes3/README.md

 I’ll keep *myself* in a **Growth Mindset** by admitting when I need help, putting in genuine effort, and rolling with the punches.

-For more info you can visit my portfolio page!
+For more info you can visit my page!
+[My Profile!] (https://github.com/Breplesch95)